-To generate a log file for technical support, complete the following steps:
+To generate a log file for technical support:

-Step 1 From the SCE 2000 # prompt, type logger get support-file filename and press Enter.
+From the SCE 2000 prompt, type logger get support-file filename and press Enter.

 The support information file is created using the specified filename, and the SCE 2000# prompt appears.
 This operation may take some time.